Various Partner Options: Getting Pregnant and HIV

 View this section as a separate fact sheet

-There are several different options for reducing the chances of passing on HIV while trying to have a baby.
-If you are a man living with HIV and your partner is an HIV-negative woman seeking information on getting pregnant, the following options will help you understand what might be best for you and prepare for discussions with your health care provider.
+There are several different options for reducing the chances of passing on HIV while trying to conceive (get pregnant; have a baby).
+If you are a man living with HIV and your partner is an HIV-negative woman, the options below can help you understand what might be best for you and prepare for discussions with your healthcare provider(s) and others.
 (For other options and more general information, you can return to the main "Getting Pregnant and HIV" page.)

 Check for STIs and Analyze Semen